Extracted from our Modernization seminar, conducted in March 2016

 PLC Modernization Program Introduced

-To help owners achieve an assessment of their current situation, we are offering a special program, which you can read about by downloading our PLC Modernization flyer.
+To help owners achieve an assessment of their current situation, we are offering a special program, which you can read about in our Legacy Control System Migration white paper.